Gurban Gurbanov

-Gurban Osman oghlu Gurbanov (Qurban Osman oğlu Qurbanov; born 13 April 1972) is an Azerbaijani football manager and former player who manages FK Qarabagh.
-He played as a forward.
-Starting out with local club Kur in 1988, Gurbanov had a decorated 18-year career.
+Gurban Osman oghlu Gurbanov (Qurban Osman oğlu Qurbanov; born 13 April 1972) is an Azerbaijani professional football manager and former player who manages Azerbaijan Premier League club Qarabağ.

+In his playing days, he was a forward.
+Starting out with his local club Kür Nur in 1988, Gurbanov enjoyed a decorated 18-year career.
 He scored 178 goals in 399 league matches.
-With 14 goals in 68 matches, he is also the Azerbaijan national team's all-time leading goalscorer in international matches.
-From 2017 to 2018 he was the manager of the Azerbaijan national team.
+With 14 goals in 68 matches, he used to be the Azerbaijan national team's all-time leading goalscorer in international matches until Emin Mahmudov broke his record in 2025.

-Gurbanov has won a total of 14 trophies, five as a player and nine as a manager.
+After coaching Neftçi from 2006 to 2007, Gurbanov became the manager of Qarabağ in 2008.
+From 2017 to 2018, he was simultaneously the manager of the Azerbaijan national team.
+Gurbanov has won a total of 21 trophies in his career: five as a player and 16 as a manager.

 Playing career

-He started his career in Kur, and has since played for Mertskhali Ozurgeti, Daşqın Zaqatala, Alazani Gurjaani, Turan Tovuz, Neftchi Baku, Dinamo Stavropol, Baltika Kaliningrad, Fakel Voronezh and Volgar Gazprom.
+He started his career in Kür Nur, and has since played for Mertskhali Ozurgeti, Daşqın Zaqatala, Alazani Gurjaani, Turan Tovuz, Neftçi, Dinamo Stavropol, Baltika Kaliningrad, Fakel Voronezh and Volgar Astrakhan.
 The last club he played for was Inter Baku.
 In the 1996–97 season, Gurbanov was the leading scorer in the Azerbaijan Premier League for Neftchi with 25 goals.
 The striker was named Azerbaijan's Player of the Year once, in 2003.